LynLynHol/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This script prints the environment variables breath to the power love This script converts a number from base 2 to base 10 This script prints a combination of laters a-z without printing oo.Each combination is on its own line.The output is alpha ordered starting with aa
+This script prints a number in 2 decimal places and stores the result in an environmental variable